AnjaEggert/spontaneous-helping-in-pigs/Readme.md

     + Table S3: Results of binomial GLMM to test for differences in likelihood of opening door in different conditions (*likelihood-condition*)
     + Table S4: Results of a LMM predicting how different distress signals relate to changes in salivary cortisol in trapped pigs (*cortisol-trapped-pigs*)
 3. FIGURES
+    + Figure 1: Schematic drawing
-    + Figure 1.
+    + Figure 2.
 Latency for pigs to first open a door depending on condition (separation/test trial) and identity of compartment (empty/test compartment) (*latency-condition*)
-    + Figure 2: Relationship between each potential helper’s social attention to the trapped pig and their likelihood of helping (*helping-window-time*)
+    + Figure 3: Relationship between each potential helper’s social attention to the trapped pig and their likelihood of helping (*helping-window-time*)
-    + Figure 3: Survival curve showing the probability for trapped pigs (n = 58) to be helped by another group member (*survival-distress*)
+    + Figure 4: Survival curve showing the probability for trapped pigs (n = 58) to be helped by another group member (*survival-distress*)
-    + Figure S1: Schematic drawing
-    + Figure S2: Foto of the test compartment
+    + Figure S1: Foto of the test compartment
+    + Figure S2: Proportion of pigs who successfully opened a door across familiarization (*proportion-familiarization*)
     + Figure S3: Daily latency for a door to be opened within each group during familiarization and based on box location (*latency-familiarization*)
-    + Figure S4: Proportion of pigs who successfully opened a door across familiarization (*proportion-familiarization*)
+    + Figure S4: Latency for helper pigs to release trapped pigs across trials within each group (*latency-trials*)
     + Figure S5: Likelihood of opening door in different conditions (*likelihood-condition*)
-    + Figure S6: Latency for helper pigs to release trapped pigs across trials within each group (*latency-trials*)
-    + Figure S7: Comparison of post-release salivary cortisol concentrations in trapped pigs and their helpers (*cortisol-helper-trapped*)
+    + Figure S6: Comparison of post-release salivary cortisol concentrations in trapped pigs and their helpers (*cortisol-helper-trapped*)
-    + Figure S8: Comparison of changes in salivary cortisol concentrations in pigs depending on distress signals while trapped (*cortisol-trapped-pigs*)
+    + Figure S7: Comparison of changes in salivary cortisol concentrations in pigs depending on distress signals while trapped (*cortisol-trapped-pigs*)